-We complete store audits to support the consistent standard of operations expected by our customers and drive continuous improvement.
-In 2015-16, a total of 7669 store audits were conducted to assess the quality, legality and safety of our products and stores.
+We have a programme of store audits to support the consistent standard of operations expected by our customers and drive continuous improvement.
+In 2016-17, a total of over 5,000 store audits were conducted to assess the quality, legality and safety of our products and stores.

-We are the leading supermarket in the display of Food Hygiene Rating scores with all UK stores proudly displaying their audit results since August 2014.
+We are the leading supermarket in the display of Food Hygiene Rating scores with all UK stores proudly displaying their rating results since August 2014.

 Emergency product withdrawal and recall